 In an effort to continue offering the best resources for his students,Dr.Thomas Dempsey has received his certification for OPUV captain’s license.
 What does this actually mean to the fly fisherman?
 By obtaining a captain’s license, Tom passed four exams dealing with situations one might encounter when fishing, navigation, buoys and lights, fire fighting, conservation, weather, and boat handling are just a small part of the knowledge gained from the achievement of this goal.

-Dino Frangos maintains an active medical practice in Mobile.
-When he’s not working in the hospital or office, you will probably find him giving casting lessons at one of the local parks.
+Dino Frangos is a retired physician from Mobile, Alabama.
+He loves giving casting lessons at the local parks.
 He is a Federation of Fly Fishers Master Flycasting Instructor and also a board member of the Federation’s Gulf Coast Council.
 Although he enjoys trout fishing out West, he is more at home sight fishing for Gulf Coast redfish or pursuing bonefish and permit on the saltwater flats of Belize and Mexico’s Yucatan peninsula

 Dwight Yoder is a pediatrician who lives down the street from Tom and Dino.
 He has been fly fishing since 10 years of age, when he begged his father to buy him his first fly rod in 1972 at Hudson Mills Sporting Goods near Ann Arbor, Michigan.
 The bass and bluegills of the nearby mill pond were no longer safe as he slung the latest dry flies from a Cabela’s catalogue on his 8 foot fiberglass Daiwa of unknown calibration coupled with a bright yellow level line.
 Since that initial foray into the “silent sport” Dwight has travelled North America and beyond looking for fly fishing adventures and has been a CCI with the FFF for four years.
 He is equally at home throwing a 12 weight rod with a 650 grain head and a chicken sized fly at monster jack crevalles in Mobile Bay or gently lofting trout flies after spotted bass using a 3 weight split bamboo rod on his beloved black water creeks and rivers of Lower Alabama.
 No matter your fly casting needs Dwight can help you learn the skills you require.
 Look for Dwight in his next adventures in the summer of 2013 on the Mekong River Delta and Ha Long Bay of Vietnam as he pursues fish that have never before seen a fly.